MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// is saved.
 When IsGeneralAutofillEnabled is true, information is saved, suggestions
   /// appear and clicking on one will populate the form fields.
   /// The default value is `TRUE`.
+  /// This property is linked with `CoreWebView2Settings.IsGeneralAutofillEnabled`, so
+  /// changing one will change the other.
+And all WebView2s that created with the same
+  /// `CoreWebView2Profile` will share this property, so for the WebView2s with the same
+  /// profile, their `CoreWebView2Settings.IsGeneralAutofillEnabled` and
+  /// `CoreWebView2Profile.IsGeneralAutofillEnabled` should always keep in sync.
   [propget] HRESULT IsGeneralAutofillEnabled([out, retval] BOOL* value);
   /// Set the IsGeneralAutofillEnabled property.
   [propput] HRESULT IsGeneralAutofillEnabled([in] BOOL value);